jameswassinger/Articles/PowerShell/powerShell-creating-a-generic-list-of-custom-type-using-pscustomobject.md

-# PowerShell Creating a Generic List of Custom Type Using PSCustomObject
+# PowerShell: Creating a Generic List of Custom Type Using PSCustomObject

 In a previous article I showed how to [Create an ArrayList of Custom Type using PowerShell.](https://www.notion.so/Create-an-ArrayList-of-Custom-Type-using-PowerShell-1cf5f045707c48f4acf53c5d285621ea) In this article I will show you how to create a Generic list of PSCustomObject.